Marius Barbeau: Field work

-In 1929, Barbeau removed the Ni'isjoohl memorial pole, hand-carved in the 1860s, from a Nisga'a village.
+In 1929, Barbeau removed the Ni'isjoohl totem pole, hand-carved in the 1860s, from a Nisga'a village.
 The pole depicts the story of Ts'wawit, a warrior who was next in line to be chief before he was killed in a conflict with a neighbouring nation.
 The Nisga’a nation says the pole was taken by Barbeau without its consent while members were away from their villages for the annual hunting and food harvesting season, and it was later sold it to the museum in Scotland.
 In August 2021, a delegation of Nisga'a leaders travelled to Edinburgh to request the transfer of the 11-metre pole back to their territory.
 The museum said its board of trustees approved the First Nation's request to transfer the pole to its home in northwest B.C.
 Chris Breward, the director of National Museums Scotland, said in a statement the institution is pleased to reach an agreement allowing the pole to be transferred to its people and the place where its spiritual significance is most keenly understood.

 Barbeau is a controversial figure as he was criticised for not accurately representing his Indigenous informants.
 In his anthropological work among the Tsimshian and Huron-Wyandot, for instance, Barbeau was solely looking for what he defined as "authentic" stories that were without political implications.
 Informants were often unwilling to work with him for various reasons.
 It is possible that the "educated informants," whom Barbeau advised his students to avoid, did not trust him to disseminate their stories.